carallon/pharos-controller-api/sphinx-src/http-api/override.rst

      - Group or fixture number, depending on ``target``.
 Group 0 means the *All Fixtures* group.
      - ``1``
    * - ``intensity``
-     - integer
+     - integer or string
      - Optional.
-Intensity to set as part of override: 0-255.
+Either an integer (0-255) representing the intensity to set as part of override **or** the string ``"snapshot"`` to capture the current intensity of the fixture(s) and set this as the override value.
 Intensity override will not be changed if this attribute isn't provided.
      - ``128``
    * - ``colour``
-     - `Override Colour`_
+     - `Override Colour`_ or string
      - Optional.
 Specifies the colour to set as part of the override.
+Either an `Override Colour`_ or the string ``"snapshot"`` to capture the current colour of the fixture(s) and set this as the override.
      -
    * - ``temperature``
-     - integer
+     - integer or string
      - Optional.
-Temperature component to set as part of override: 0-255.
+Either an integer (0-255) representing the temperature component to set as part of override **or** the string ``"snapshot"`` to capture the current temperature component of the fixture(s) and set this as the override value.
 Temperature override will not be changed if this attribute isn't provided.
      - ``128``
    * - ``fade``
      - float